kiwicopple/pi/docs/rclone.md

      #!/bin/bash
      rclone sync /home/copple dropboxbusiness:pi/wanaka
      ```
    - Replace `/home/copple` with the directory you want to back up and `/path/to/backup/folder` with the path in your Dropbox where you want the backup stored.

 5. **Make Script Executable**:
+   - Copy this outside of the git repo: `cp scripts/rclone.sh ../scripts/`
    - Make your script executable:
      ```bash
      chmod +x rclone.sh